Projects

 Tor is an volunteer-run Internet anonymity service which routes traffic through three servers in an “onion” design.

 In the past, I was a major Core Tor contributor, focusing on Onion Services and IPv6 support.
 I have also contributed to other areas in Tor including exit policy configuration, entry guard optimizations, and FreeBSD support.
+I still post the occasional patch but I’m largely moving towards networking as opposed to software engineering.

 My Tor commits can be seen at Tor’s GitWeb and GitLab.

 I also run Tor relays and exits, and have done so since 2014.
 My relays can be seen at Tor Relay Status.
-I am a top Tor exit relay operator, with ~1.5% of total exit capacity.

-The FreeBSD Project (2014-2023)
+The FreeBSD Project (2014-Present)

 FreeBSD is a general-purpose Unix-like operating system.
-I was a FreeBSD user from 2012-2022 and contributor from 2014-2023 in various areas.

 Outside of Ports, I worked on the FreeBSD networking, firewall, and routing stack.
 One key set of patches was that I helped make IPFW’s NAT implementation aware of RFC 6598 (Carrier Grade NAT) subnets.